meaniebeanie22/meaniebeanie22.github.io/chapters/the-last-of-the-blind-man.md

 As soon as I was mounted, holding on to Dogger’s belt, the supervisor gave the word, and the party struck out at a bouncing trot on the road to Dr. Livesey’s house.
+# :x fist
+Flint's fist is the name of the map